 The most important point in this situation is information transfer.
 The reality is that when the tender is released, you will have time to respond to it.
 However, you need to ensure that your response is influenced by the client’s pain points and that your win themes need to be interwoven throughout the bid.

-In order to develop your win themes, you need to understand the feedback you have gained from working with and speaking with the client from a business development perspective.
-Ask your sales team to take notes on all conversations with the client, create a list of insights into the client needs and any issues with the existing provider.
+- Ask your sales team to take notes on all conversations with the client, create a list of insights into the client needs and any issues with the existing provider.

-Set up monthly meetings with your BDM or sales people to discuss the client and their needs.
+- Set up monthly meetings with your BDM or sales people to discuss the client and their needs.
 This is important as from a tender writing perspective, you will want as much information from your sales team as possible.
 In addition, your sales team may forget the little snippets of information they attain in their client conversations.
-When you have these in notes, you can develop win themes that are tailored towards your prospect’s needs and ensure your bid or tender is tailored to these.

 Preparing for a tender if you have never tendered in the past